manas12709/flocker/navigation/aws.md

 <img src="https://i.ibb.co/4nrSWrrQ/676fffa13937ff6a6bdaa846-627cb3d4fcfd563ee9f2d43d-How-does-TCP-work.jpg">
 <br>

-### What happens when you open a webpage hosted on AWS:
+### What happens when you open a webpage hosted on AWS

 When you open a webpage hosted on AWS, your browser sends a request through the Internet to a remote server on AWS.
 Routers and switches help forward the packets until they reach the AWS server, which returns the webpage data.
 This process uses TCP/IP protocols and handshake to ensure reliable transfer.
 Once the data arrives back at your computer, the browser displays the webpage content.
 <br>